Sandy Point State Park

 Family members intent on reeling in the big one can fish from a designated section of the beach or from the nearby jetty.
 Other adventurers may elect to cast their lines from the fishing and crabbing pier in the park’s marina area.

 Thinking of a picnic?
 Sandy Point has you covered.
 You can pack your own lunch or order your favorite snack from the concessions stand.
 If you’re feeling especially industrious, you’re welcome to set up your own grill and cook your favorite creations in the large grassy, alcohol-free picnic area that’s a popular gathering place on a warm summer’s day.
 Need more space?
 Sandy Point features 12 shelters that are expected to be available for rental in July by advance reservation only.

-If your anxious to get your boat out on the water, you have a friend at Sandy Point State Park.
+If you're anxious to get your boat out on the water, you have a friend at Sandy Point State Park.
 With 22 public boat ramps, the park’s marina offers quick and convenient access to the Chesapeake Bay.
 A separate small craft launch ramp in the park’s South Beach area makes launching kayaks, canoes, standup paddleboards, and other small craft a breeze.
 Currently, individuals are required to bring their own small crafts.
 Should the COVID-19 situation improve, the park may be able to reopen its marina store and resume kayak, standup paddleboard, and small 16’ motorboat rentals later this summer.

 Lifeguards are on duty at Sandy Point State Park from 10:00 a.m. until 6:00 p.m. daily from Memorial Day weekend through Labor Day weekend.
-Feel free to bring your leashed pet to the beach October 1 through April 30.
+Feel free to bring your leashed pet to the beach from October 1 through April 30.
 Pets are not allowed on the beach during the busy summer months.
 Park admission is $5 per person on weekends and holidays and $4 per person on weekdays.